We often think that saving money means giving certain things up. But that’s only half the story.

 Find extra income

 41. Sell items you don’t need.
-With Facebook’s new selling features, it’s easier than ever.
+With Facebook’s seller features, it’s easier than ever.

 42. Take overtime so you have extra money to spend on your next trip.